IOAA Syllabus

 The observations section focuses on contestant’s experience in

-2. usage of sky maps and catalogues (note: any stars referred to by name rather than Bayer designation or catalogue number must be on the list of IAU-approved star names; knowledge of the whole list should not be required).
+2. Usage of sky maps and catalogues (note: any stars referred to by name rather than Bayer designation or catalogue number must be on the list of IAU-approved star names; knowledge of the whole list should not be required).

-3. application of coordinate systems in the sky, magnitude estimation, estimation of angular separation
+3. Application of coordinate systems in the sky, magnitude estimation, estimation of angular separation.

-4. usage of basic astronomical instruments-telescopes and various detectors for observations but enough instructions must be provided to the contestants.
+4. Usage of basic astronomical instruments-telescopes and various detectors for observations but enough instructions must be provided to the contestants.
 Observational objects may be from real sources in the sky or imitated sources in the laboratory.
 Computer simulations may be used in the problems but sufficient instructions must be provided to the contestants.

 The data analysis section focuses on the calculation and analysis of the astronomical data provided in the problems.
 Additional requirements are as follows:

-4. Knowledge of the most common experimental techniques for measuring physical quantities mentioned in Part A.
+3. Knowledge of the most common experimental techniques for measuring physical quantities mentioned in Part A.